Master’s in Management FAQ

 What is the structure of the program?

 The Master’s in Management (MiM) program is an 10-month, in-person graduate program consisting of five, seven-week modules.
-The program begins in July and takes place at Georgetown University’s main campus in Washington, D.C.
+The 2020 incoming cohort will begin on August 24th.
 It also includes a one-week global residency to be delivered abroad in the spring.
 The program is full time, five days per week, and is structured to allow students to participate in a part-time internship, if desired.

-Review Course Listings to learn which courses students take.
+Review Course Listings (new window) to learn which courses students take.

 Are any courses completed online?